-Jane is the author of novels From the Wreck and A wrong turn at the Office of Unmade Lists, a novella, Formaldehyde, and the non-fiction book The Handbook: surviving & living with climate change.
+Jane is the author of novels A history of dreams, From the wreck and A wrong turn at the Office of Unmade Lists, a novella, Formaldehyde, and the non-fiction book The Handbook: surviving & living with climate change.
+Her next book is Human/Nature: On life in a wild world, and it will be published by NewSouth in early 2025.

-You can read her essays in Living with the Anthropocene; Fire, Flood, Plague; and Reading like an Australian Writer, or subscribe to her newsletter, earth’s ends.
+You can read her essays in Living with the Anthropocene; Fire, Flood, Plague; and Reading like an Australian Writer.

 She is the Managing Editor at Island magazine and co-edited Breathing space, a collection of reflections and projections on nature in Tasmania.